anna-kudyba/anna-kudyba/README.md

 # Where data meets storytelling. 🌟

-Hi, I’m **Anna Kudyba**, and I simplify complex things through critical thinking, storytelling, and an analytical mindset.
-I worked in diverse fields, and I’ve built a truly multidisciplinary toolbox along the way with data as my focus.
+Hi there, I’m **Anna Kudyba**, and I simplify complex things through critical thinking, storytelling, and an analytical mindset.
+I’ve worked across diverse fields, building a unique toolbox with data at its core.
 My approach is simple: learn, analyze, build, optimize and grow.

 ## About Me
 - **Critical Thinker** – Whether it's optimizing processes or taking new challenges, I use innovative, data-driven solutions.